bill-auger/loopidity/CONTRIBUTING.md

 To be clear, this is not at all a special case of this project.
 It is the commonly accepted "inbound<->outbound" tacet norm for free and open-source software projects; and is even made explicit by some public services such as [item 'D6' of the Github Terms of Service][github-tos].

-For multimedia and other binaries, the GPL licensing terms are explicitly defined in the [blobs README][blobs-readme].
+For multimedia and other binaries, the GPL licensing terms are explicitly defined in the [multimedia README][data-readme].
 Please read and understand this before submitting artwork and other prepared media.
 Contributions that do not meet the licensing criteria will not be accepted.

 ### Pull Requests